 Innovation in Aging (Oxford University Press) & Annual Scientific Meeting Presentation (GSA)

-I was also inspired me to submit an accepted abstract to the 2025 Gerontological Society of America (GSA) Annual Scientific Meeting, titled “The Melody Project: A Music-Based Intervention to Reduce Loneliness and Foster Belonging in Assisted Living,” to be published in the Innovation in Aging journal, a publication by Oxford University Press on behalf of GSA.
+I was also inspired to submit an accepted abstract to the 2025 Gerontological Society of America (GSA) Annual Scientific Meeting, titled “The Melody Project: A Music-Based Intervention to Reduce Loneliness and Foster Belonging in Assisted Living,” published in Innovation in Aging, a publication by Oxford University Press on behalf of GSA.

 The abstract synthesizes my nonprofit work and highlights the importance of community-based interventions in improving emotional well-being among older adults.
-I will be presenting this project in November 2025, alongside postdoctoral researchers, professors, and scientists from across the country.
-Preparing for the conference has challenged me to frame my experiences through a scientific lens, translating community engagement into data-driven discussion and understanding how qualitative impact can inform evidence-based practice.
+I presented this work in November 2025 alongside postdoctoral researchers, professors, and scientists from across the country.
+Preparing for the conference challenged me to frame my experiences through a scientific lens, translating community engagement into data-driven discussion and understanding how qualitative impact can inform evidence-based practice.

 Summer Research Academies